marcogalluzzi/spring-cloud-exercise/README.md

 The original version of the exercises was done with SpringBoot **1.5** using Spring Cloud **Dalston** release.
 Now it has been updated to SpringBoot **2.1** using Spring Cloud **Greenwich** release.

+# Import project in IntelliJ IDEA

+Just import it as a *Maven* project being sure of marking the option "Search for projects recursively".

 # Notable changes

 ## Maven dependencies